ManishSnowflakes/house-price-prediction/README.md

 ## **Overview**

-I built the **House Price Prediction Model**, a machine learning project aimed at accurately predicting house prices based on essential real estate features with real-world data.
-Leveraging advanced regression techniques and a dataset from 7 Indian cities, this project demonstrates end-to-end implementation, from data preprocessing to deployment using Flask, Docker, and Kubernetes.
+I built the **House Price Prediction Model** machine learning project aimed at accurately predicting house prices based on essential real estate features with real-world data.
+Leveraging advanced regression techniques and a dataset from 7 Indian cities, this project demonstrates end-to-end implementation, from data preprocessing to deployment using Flask and Docker.

-By analyzing and comparing multiple models, optimizing hyperparameters, and deploying the best-performing model, this project provides practical insights into building and deploying machine learning models in the real estate domain with real-world datasets.
+By analyzing and comparing multiple models, optimizing hyperparameters, and deploying the best-performing model, this project provides me the practical insights into building and deploying machine learning models in the real estate domain with a real-world dataset.

 ---